clojuredocs/guides/articles/about.md

 What's *not* here:

   * Cheatsheets.
 The official [Clojure cheatsheet](http://clojure.org/cheatsheet) is very good.
+There is also an unofficial [ClojureScript cheasheet](https://github.com/fogus/clojurescript-cheatsheet) available for download and contribution.
   * API reference docs.
 Those can currently be found (with examples) at [Clojuredocs](http://clojuredocs.org/).

 Clojuredocs needs a lot of work and redesign (as in, the way it works) which will take a while.
 CDS is not concerned with providing the API reference;